kak2008/On-The-Map/README.md

 ![alt tag](https://github.com/kak2008/On-The-Map/blob/master/Screen%20shots/Screen%20Shot.png)

 ## Implementation
-This app has two view controllers:
+This app has multiple view controllers:
 - __Login View Controller__: - This view controller allows user to login either using Udacity or Facebook credentials.

 - __Map View Controller__: - This view controller will show map with drop pins of the other udacity users.